Secrets

 Encryption Strategy

-System Initiative is a multi-tenant system, starting with an 'installation' of System Initiative.
-For most people, this means our SaaS platform - but it can also mean a local development instance, a BYOC instance, or a custom installation.
+System Initiative is a multi-tenant system that starts with an 'installation' of System Initiative.
+For most people, this means our SaaS platform - but it can also mean a local development instance, a Bring Your Own Cloud (BYOC) instance, or a custom installation.
 Each installation of System Initiative generates an Ed25519 Public Key Pair for the installation.
 This is the cluster key.

 When one of your secrets is needed, we decrypt it and inject it into the micro-vm assigned to your function.